ksandom/colouredWeb/README.md

     * A script and a CSS file are installed.
     * You create a mail filter that
         * Matches every message.
+        * Modifies the message on your local machine.
+            * Optional (default): Inserts a reference to the stylesheet into the message.
-        * Modifies the message on your local machine to include the stylesheet.
-This modification will remain after uninstallion, but the changes will not be visible since the stylesheet will no longer be present.
+                * This modification will remain after uninstallion, but the changes will not be visible since the stylesheet will no longer be present.
+                * I've laid the ground work so that this can be removed if there is a need for it.
+            * Optional (default): Removes hard-coded colours.
+                * This caters to **all** of the edge cases that I've found so far.
+                * I don't yet know of any way to undo this, should you want to.